erinpentecost/LivelyMap/README.md

 This will generate all the required textures and metadata from your install.
 It will also extract path data from your saved games.

+## Customizing the map

+You can specify a custom ramp.bmp by placing it in this folder and then running the sync tool.
+This should be a 1x512 resolution file, with the midpoint representing the water level.

 ## Updating the mod

 Make sure `cmd/lively/lively` or `cmd/lively/lively.exe` are deleted after you pull in the new files.